szlbiubiubiu/CemiFace/README.md

 # CemiFace
-Our paper is accepted is NeurIPS 2024, please stay tuned for the code, synthetic dataset and the camera ready version.
+Our paper is accepted to NeurIPS 2024, please stay tuned for the code, synthetic dataset and camera ready version.
 Thank you !